-This is one of those questions that’s not too difficult to interpret.
-It bluntly asks you to distinguish yourself from other potential hires.
-While it’s fairly clear, that doesn’t make it simple to answer successfully.
+This is one of those questions that aren't too difficult to interpret.
+"What can you do for us that other candidates can't?" bluntly asks you to distinguish yourself from other potential hires.
+While it's fairly clear, that doesn't make it simple to answer successfully.
 Plan a strategy for addressing this question that shines the spotlight on your strengths and separates you from the pack.

 Although the question might seem to imply that the interviewer is asking you to be critical of others, this isn't the case.
 This question is about what makes you the best choice among the field of qualified applicants.